 |23||Austin Community College District||Austin, TX||87.64||$2,010||12||10%||21:1||N/A||no||no||yes|

 Every student has different priorities when evaluating potential colleges: saving money, program quality, a spacious campus, a great career center.
 Because student needs can vary widely, we’ve polled students from across the state to see what’s on their mind and why.
-Here are three of the most popular college choice questions that came up, and the answers and info needed to make the right online college decision in Texas.
+Here are three of the most popular questions about online colleges in Texas that came up, and the answers and info needed for students to make the right decision about their online education.

 Just about every college and university in Texas accepts transfer credits.
 The key is figuring out if a specific class you’ve taken previously will count toward your new degree program.
 The state of Texas uses the Automated Transfer Equivalency (ATE) system to help students identify if a course credit is transferable and, if so, which course at their new institution it maps to.
 Even if there’s a clear mapping, some caveats may apply, including your grade in the previous course and whether or not your new program requires a certain number of credits earned within their department.